ncmreynolds/muthur/README.md

 ## Setting up a Telegram Group chat

-You can message MUTHUR directly but you probably want to add them to a group chat so everybody has the message history.
+You can message MU|TH|UR directly but you probably want to add them to a group chat so everybody has the message history.
 Create a normal group chat called whatever you want then add the Telegram bot account to it.
 When you do so you **must** add the Telegram bot account as an administrator otherwise it can't see the messages.

 ## Specifying who can send messages to the Telegram bot